 All participants attending Taking Action for Animals in person will be required to agree to Health and Safety Rules and Participant Pledge along with a COVID-19 Waiver and Release of Liability during the registration process.

 All in-person participants will be required to comply with the following protocols as part of their participation at Taking Action for Animals 2023:

 - Masks are strongly recommended indoors and all are welcome to wear them.

 - Use hand sanitizer and wash your hands frequently.

 - Follow any physical distancing guidelines.

-- Follow any additional guidance and regulations imposed by the hotel and the HSUS, regardless of whether federal, state or local laws dictate the use of these practices.
-These regulations may become more or less strict at any time between now and the TAFA date due to circumstances beyond the HSUS’s control.
+- Follow any additional guidance and regulations imposed by the HSUS, regardless of whether federal, state or local laws dictate the use of these practices.
+These regulations may become more or less strict at any time between now and the event date.

 The Humane Society of the United States strongly encourages all TAFA participants to be up to date with COVID-19 vaccinations, including all primary series doses and boosters, before attending the event.
 For more information on vaccination, visit the CDC.

-The Humane Society of the United States’ Taking Action for Animals health and safety protocols are subject to change as regulations and guidelines from local, state and federal agencies evolve.
+The Humane Society of the United States’ Taking Action for Animals health and safety protocols are subject to change as COVID-19 continues to be an evolving situation.